 Dr. John Doebley

-Over the past 20 years, genetic and molecular research has begun to uncover the genetic basis of the changes involved in the evolution of plant form under both natural and artificial selection.
-In the case of plant domestication, about two dozen genes involved in the changes in morphology have been isolated.
-For many of these genes, the nature of the alteration in the gene is understood.
-I will review what has been learned about the genetic basis for the change in form under domestication and whether any patterns are beginning to emerge.
-Do the type of genetic changes observed during plant domestication differ from those associated with the evolution of natural species?
+Genetic and molecular research has begun to uncover the basis of the changes involved in the evolution of plant form under both natural and artificial selection.
+In the case of plant domestication, about two dozen genes involved in the changes in morphology have been isolated and, for many of these genes, the nature of the alteration is understood.
+Join Dr. John Doebley as he discusses the genetic basis for the change in form under domestication and whether any patterns are beginning to emerge.

 About Darwin Day 2015

 Darwin Day is an annual international celebration of the life and work of Charles Darwin.
 It is also a time to emphasize the importance of science education in today's modern world, and the impact evolutionary biology has on many aspects of our lives.

 Evolutionary theory is the single unifying concept in modern biology.
 Unfortunately, there are groups working against the teaching of evolutionary biology in our schools, even as the United States continues to lag behind most other developed countries in math and science education.

 For more information about Darwin Day 2015, contact us at email@example.com.